tiannuo-yang/tiannuo-yang.github.io/index.md

 ---
 #### PUBLICATION LIST
-Yang T., Chen R., Li Y.\*, Liu X., & Wang G. 2023.
+Tiannuo Yang, Ruobing Chen, Yusen Li\*, Xiaoguang Liu, and Gang Wang.
+2023.
 CoTuner: A Hierarchical Learning Framework for Coordinately Optimizing Resource Partitioning and Parameter Tuning.
-In _[52nd International Conference on Parallel Processing](https://icpp23.sci.utah.edu/) (ICPP ’23)_.
+In [52nd International Conference on Parallel Processing](https://icpp23.sci.utah.edu/) (ICPP ’23).

-Yang T.\*, Chu Z., & Wang B. 2023.
+Tiannuo Yang\*, Zhongzhu Chu, and Bailin Wang.
+2023.
 Feasibility on the integration of passenger and freight transportation in rural areas: A service mode and an optimization model.
-Under 2st Revision of _[Socio-economic planning sciences](https://www.sciencedirect.com/journal/socio-economic-planning-sciences)_.
+Under 2st Revision of [Socio-economic planning sciences](https://www.sciencedirect.com/journal/socio-economic-planning-sciences).